drallgood/changelog-generator/README.md

 }
 ```

-The CLI has a help section build in
+The CLI has a help section built-in
 ```
 USAGE: changelog-generator [--config-file <config-file>] <subcommand>